tech-at-arl/Digital-Scholarship-Institute/January 2018/Scholarly Editions/README.md

 ### Download and install Oxygen XML Editor
 * http://www.oxygenxml.com/download.html
   * Windows users, **download the 32-bit application**
-* See email sent by mdalmau@indiana.edu on TBD for the License Key
+* See email sent by mdalmau@indiana.edu on December 20, 2017 for the License Key
 * If you need help installing Oxygen, email me so that we can install at the Geisel Library before January 15th.

+_The Oxygen XML Editor license is good for 90 days as of December 20, 2017_

 ## Workshop Materials
 * [Presentation Slides](https://) (PDF)